telehash/telehash.github.io/v3/channels/box.md

 ## Box IDs

-A `box` always has a consistent unique ID that is the [SipHash](http://en.wikipedia.org/wiki/SipHash) of the recipient hashname (32 bytes) using the first half of the sender hashname (16 bytes) as the key.
-The resulting 64-bit hash output is always hex encoded as a string when used in JSON: `"box":"851042800434dd49"`.
+A `box` always has a consistent unique binary 8-byte ID that is the [SipHash](http://en.wikipedia.org/wiki/SipHash) output of the recipient hashname (32 bytes) using the first half of the sender hashname (16 bytes) as the key.

+All box IDs will be consistent between a sender/recipient pair regardless of the identity of any caching party.

 ## Message IDs

-Every message has a unique ID within a box that is the SipHash of the message bytes with the box ID as the key.
+Every message has a unique ID within a box that is the SipHash of the message bytes with the box ID doubled to make 16 byte key.

+All message IDs will be unique to a box and sender/recipient pair, always consistent regardless of the source/delivery of the message.

 ## Advertising Status - `boxes`